pj-ms/testrepo/README.md

-# testrepo
+# Deep Diggers

-Generated from prompt: Deep Diggers  Requirements &amp; Concept Brief  1.
-Main Pur...
+This app was generated using GitHub Spark.

+## Getting Started

+1. Clone this repository
+2. Follow the setup instructions for your app type
+3. Start developing!